Continuous Integration (CI) Testing Maintenance Tasks¶

 Important

 If the desired entry is not there, but exists in a newer version of the RADIUSS Spack Configs project, update the RAJA submodule to use the newer version.
 If the information does not exist in any version of the RADIUSS Spack Configs project, create a branch there, add the needed spec info, and create a pull request.
-Then, when that PR is merged, update the RAJA submodule to the new version.
+Then, when that PR is merged, update the RAJA submodule for the RADIUSS Spack Configs project to the new version.

 Changing run parameters¶

-remain as is, for the most part, and should not be changed unless absolutely
+information can remain as is, for the most part, and should not be changed

-Sometimes a particular job will take longer to build and run than the
+For example, sometimes a particular job will take longer to build and run than

 job can be adjusted in the job entry in the associated